saeedhosseini21/argo-cd/docs/user-guide/selective_sync.md

 # Selective Sync

-A *selective sync* is one where only some resources are sync'd.
+A *selective sync* is one where only some resources are synced.
 You can choose which resources from the UI:

 ![selective sync](../assets/selective-sync.png)